-- Maintain records and obtain and share information, as appropriate, to ensure the safe and efficient management of the setting and ensure the needs of all children are met. - Enable a regular two-way flow of information with parents and between providers in cases where more than one setting is attended. - Ensure that records are easily accessible and available. - Ensure that confidential information and records about staff and children are held securely and only accessible and available to those with the right or professional need. - Be aware of their responsibilities under data protection legislation and, where relevant, the Freedom of Information Act 2000. - Ensure that staff understand their responsibility to protect and respect the privacy of children and the legal requirements requiring confidentiality of information and records.
+- Maintain records and obtain and share information, as appropriate, to ensure the safe and efficient management of the setting and ensure the needs of all children are met. - Enable a regular two-way flow of information with parents and between providers in cases where more than one setting is attended. - Consider incorporating parents' comments into children's records, if requested. - Ensure that records are easily accessible and available. - Ensure that confidential information and records about staff and children are held securely and only accessible and available to those with the right or professional need.

-- Allow parents access to all records about their child, in accordance with the Data Protection Act 2018. - Retain records relating to individual children for a reasonable amount of time after they have left the setting.
+- Be aware of their responsibilities under data protection legislation and, where relevant, the Freedom of Information Act 2000. - Ensure that staff understand their responsibility to protect and respect the privacy of children and the legal requirements requiring confidentiality of information and records. - Allow parents access to all records about their child, in accordance with the Data Protection Act 2018. - Retain records relating to individual children for a reasonable amount of time after they have left the setting.